top of page

 • Tip 2: Simulate exam conditions.
 Record yourself answering past speaking exam questions.
 Listen to the recordings to identify areas where you can improve, such as pronunciation, intonation, or hesitation.
 Aim to reduce pauses and filler words like "ähm" (um) or "also" (so).

 • Tip 3: Prepare set phrases and structures.
-Learn and memorize useful phrases that you can use in the speaking exam.
+Learn and memorise useful phrases that you can use in the speaking exam.
 For instance, phrases like "Meiner Meinung nach..."
 (In my opinion...) or "Ich bin der Ansicht, dass..."
 (I am of the view that...) can be adapted to various topics.
 Having a bank of these phrases can help you structure your answers more effectively.

 • Tip 4: Use a range of tenses.
 Examiners look for your ability to use different tenses correctly.
 Practice incorporating the past, present, future, and conditional tenses into your responses.
 For example, when discussing a holiday, you could talk about where you went (past), what you usually do (present), and where you plan to go next (future).

 • Tip 5: Pronunciation and Intonation.
 Mimic native speakers.
 Listen to German podcasts, watch German TV shows, or follow German YouTubers.
 Pay attention to their pronunciation and intonation.
 Try to mimic how they speak, focusing on the rhythm and flow of their sentences.
 Certain German sounds, such as the "ch" in "ich" or the "r" in "rot," can be difficult for English speakers.
 Practice these sounds in isolation and within words until you feel comfortable.
 Also, make sure you vary your intonation.
 Monotone speech can make your responses sound rehearsed and unnatural.
-Practice varying your pitch and intonation to express different emotions and to emphasize important points in your answers.
+Practice varying your pitch and intonation to express different emotions and to emphasise important points in your answers.

 Boost Your Listening Skills: